MyTooliT/ICOc/Documentation/Introduction.md

    icon config
    ```

-   If you never edited the configuration before, then the text should be the same as in the file linked [here](https://github.com/MyTooliT/ICOc/blob/main/mytoolit/config/user.yaml).
+   If you never edited the configuration before, then the displayed text should be the same as in the file linked [here](https://github.com/MyTooliT/ICOc/blob/main/mytoolit/config/user.yaml).

-2. Change the **programming board serial number**, to the serial number of your programming board (shown on the bottom of the display of the programmer):
+2. Change the **programming board serial number**, to the serial number of your programming board (shown on the bottom of the display):

    ```yaml
    # Use the programmer with serial number 440069950: